Meghan Markle and Prince Harry Are Having Another Baby

 The Valentine’s Day announcement was accompanied by a photograph of Harry sitting under a tree with Meghan’s head resting on his lap—her baby bump clearly visible.

-Meghan had been widely rumored to be pregnant last year, when she applied for her privacy action against the Mail on Sunday to be delayed for a “confidential” reason.
+Meghan was widely rumored to be pregnant last year, when she applied for her privacy action against the Mail on Sunday to be delayed for a “confidential” reason.

 Meghan suffered a miscarriage in July last year, and wrote a moving article about the traumatic experience for the New York Times.